Load testing CrateDB using Locust

 Create the user used further down the line.

-CREATE USER locust with (password = 'loadtest');
+CREATE USER locust with (password = 'load_test');

 GRANT ALL PRIVILEGES ON table weather_data to locust;